-'Let's have faith in police’: NSA Ajit Doval reviews situation at ground zero in Northeast Delhi
+NSA Ajit Doval reviews situation at Northeast Delhi, briefs Amit Shah

-New Delhi, Feb 26: National Security Adviser Ajit Doval, the Centre's point person to restore law and order in north-east Delhi, headed back to the hotspots of violence over the last three days to review the situation.
+New Delhi, Feb 26: National Security Adviser Ajit Doval, the Centre's point person to restore law and order in north-east Delhi, again visited the area this evening to review security and interacted with locals there.

 Doval, who also travelled to Maujpur that had witnessed street clashes for two days, told reporters that the police had established peace in the national capital.

+"Inshallah, there will be peace here," he told reporters.
+Doval later met and briefed Home Minister Amit Shah, who the NSA said, had instructed him to visit the troubled areas.

 "Situation is totally under control.
 People are satisfied.
 I have confidence in law enforcement agencies.
-Police is doing its work," he said, as quoted by ANI.
+Police is doing its work," the NSA Ajit Doval said.

 Delhi Violence: Delhi High Court directs Police to file FIR against BJP leader Kapil Mishra